atsaloli/cicd/gitlab-ci/02-ci-basics/42-deploying-to-stage-via-ssh.md

 (if successful), deploy to the stage environment (with rsync push to stage).

 NOTE: Edit your Docker and Shell runner settings as follows:
-- uncheck "pick up untagged jobs" checkbox
+- Uncheck "pick up untagged jobs" checkbox
-- ensure each runner has a tag set ("docker" for the Docker one, and "shell" for the Shell one)
+- Ensure each runner has a tag set ("docker" for the Docker one, and "shell" for the Shell one)

+Now we'll target these runners using those tags in our job specifications:

 ```yaml